 If your dog has behaved aggressively to you or another person or pet before, there are a few factors involved:

 Do you have visual evidence that they have bitten someone else?
 Is this just hearsay from friends who witnessed it after the fact?
 If you have visual evidence, or a friend who witnessed it firsthand and is willing to testify in court for you then this is a very serious matter and I would recommend calling your local dog warden or local police department.

 If you don’t have visual evidence but your dog has bitten someone before, ask yourself; how did the situation unfold?
 Did the dog have a chance to show aggression before?
 Was your dog provoked in any way?

-The dog could have been nervous, scared or confused.
-We need to evaluate each situation individually and try to find out exactly what happened prior to the bite in order to determine if this was an honest mistake.
+The dog could have been nervous, scared, or confused.
+We need to evaluate each situation individually and try to find out exactly what happened before the bite to determine if this was an honest mistake.

 If you don’t trust yourself with evaluating your own dog’s behavior then I suggest taking them for evaluation by a certified dog trainer.
 They will analyze everything that is going on and give you an honest evaluation.